apache/iotdb/docs/UserGuide/QuickStart/ServerFileList.md

 > under directory basedir/wal

 1. {StorageGroupName}-{TsFileName}/wal1
-    + every storage group has several wal files, and every memtable has one associated wal file before it is flushed into a TsFile
+    + every database has several wal files, and every memtable has one associated wal file before it is flushed into a TsFile

 #### TsFile
-> under directory data/sequence or unsequence/{StorageGroupName}/{TimePartitionId}/
+> under directory data/sequence or unsequence/{DatabaseName}/{DataRegionId}/{TimePartitionId}/

 1. {time}-{version}-{mergeCnt}.tsfile
     + normal data file